 Select a variant that already exists using “+ Existing Variant,” or create a new IP Variant using the “+ New IP Variant” option.
 Specify the component quantity per bundle, then select Save at the bottom left of the screen.
 Note: An IP Variant only exists in Inventory Planner.
 Learn more about creating IP Variants here.

-The main difference in this configuration is for eCommerce stores and/or Marketplace connections.
-No external app is needed in this case to manage stock of Assemblies and component variants based on their respective sales - since the stock of Assemblies and components is managed separately on your connected platform, by definition.
+One difference with Assemblies is for eCommerce and/or Marketplace connections, since no external app is needed to manage stock of Assemblies and component variants based on their respective sales (since the stock of Assemblies and components is managed separately, by definition).

-Another key difference with Assemblies is that Assembly Time must be considered in order to create Assembly Orders.
-To update Assembly Time:
+Another key difference with Assemblies is that Assembly Time (time it takes to Assemble in days) and Assembly Cycle (production schedule breakdown) are considered in order to generate Assembly Replenishment recommendations.

-- Configure ‘Assembly Time’ as the time it takes to produce new assemblies if/when component stock is available.
-Create new Assembly Orders based on recommendations, and see incoming stock in Replenishment as ‘On Assembly’.
+Configure ‘Assembly Time’ as the time it takes to produce new assemblies if/when component stock is available.
+Create new Assembly Orders based on recommendations, and see incoming stock using the ‘On Assembly’ column.
+Assembly Time dictates the Expected By date for Assembly Orders.

-Note: if nested assemblies are used (eg. 10 Pack Cookies > Cookies > Flour), then Assembly Time for each is based on time to assemble from the oldest connected child component (eg. 1 day to assemble 10 packs using single cookies, 5 days to assemble new cookies using flour)
+Note: if nested assemblies are used (eg. 10 Pack Cookies > Cookies > Flour), then Assembly Time for each assembly is based on time to assemble from the oldest connected child component - eg. Assembly Time for 10-packs = 1 day (if/when Cookies are available), and for Cookies = 5 days (if/when Flour is available).

-- Component Variant Lead Times are configured using the ‘Variants’ view in Replenishment.
-They will be pulled into the ‘Assemblies’ view automatically, and considered in the replenishment analysis for new Assemblies (above & beyond what can be assembled from existing component stock).
+Configure ‘Components Lead Time’ in the ‘Variants’ view in Replenishment.
+Lead Times are pulled into the ‘Assemblies’ view automatically, and considered in the replenishment analysis for new Assemblies (above & beyond what can be assembled from existing component stock).

 Forecasting & Replenishment for Bundles